twinfoundation/nft/packages/nft-connector-iota-stardust/docs/reference/classes/IotaStardustNftConnector.md

 `U`

-Optional metadata to update during transfer.
+Optional mutable data to include during the transfer.

 #### Returns

 `Promise`\<`void`\>

-void.
+Nothing.

 #### Implementation of